meantrix/corrp/README.md

 - [Predictive Power Score](https://github.com/paulvanderlaken/ppsr).

-Also, all statistical tests are controlled by the sigficance of p.value param.
-If the statistical tests do not obtain a significance greater/less than p.value, by default the output of variable `isig` will be `FALSE`.
+Also, all statistical tests are performed and the results can then be assessed for their sigficance, when setting the `p.value` parameter.
+If the statistical tests do not obtain a significance greater/less than `p.value`, by default the output of variable `isig` will be `FALSE`.
 There is no statistical significance test for the `pps` algorithm, `isig = TRUE` in this case.

 If any errors occur during operations by default the correlation will be `NA`.